higgi13425/rmrwr-book/_book/io48c-scales.md

 <img src="io48c-scales_files/figure-html/scatter-1-1.png" width="672" />

 The axes cover the whole range by default, whith a bit of space added at the edges.
-This occurs because the default for scale_*_continuous for continuous variables adds 5% at either end so that points are not right at the edge.
+This occurs because the default for *scale_(x|y)_continuous* for continuous variables adds 5% at either end so that points are not right at the edge.
 Similarly, the scale_*_discrete function for discrete variables adds 0.6 of a category to the width to either side.

 ## But what if you want the scale for risk to start at 0?